The Scene: Following the slowest driver ever, and running late.

 2. Does this feel good?

 Nope.
+Just by acknowledging that to myself clues me in that there is room for improvement.
 The only person feeling the effects of my negative emotions was myself.
 Why would I choose to feel like crummy on purpose?
 I hated the knot in my stomach.

 3. What is the worst thing that can happen, and can I handle it?